Kahler-Einstein metrics with edge singularities: Existence of edge metrics

 Using \Kolodziej's estimate and the \Holder inequality this yields the uniform estimate $\h{\rm osc}\, \psi_{k\tau}\le C$.
-Unlike for solutions of \eqref{TYCMEq}, the functions $\psi_{k\tau}$ need not be changing signs.
+Unlike for solutions of \eqref{RCMEq}, the functions $\psi_{k\tau}$ need not be changing signs.
 Therefore we let $\tilde\psi_{k\tau}:=\psi_{k\tau}-\frac1V\int_M\psi_{k\tau}\on$.
 As in the previous paragraph we obtain a uniform estimate $\tr_{\o_{k\tau}}\o\le C$.
 However, to conclude that $\tr_\o\o_{k\tau}\le C$ from \eqref{RISecondEq} we must show that $|(1-\frac1\tau)\psi_{k\tau}-\frac1\tau\psi_{(k-1)\tau}|\le C$.
 This is shown in \cite[p.
 1543]{R}.
 Thus, as before, we conclude that $\{{\tilde\psi_{k\tau}}\}$ subconverges to the potential of a \KE edge metric.
 Whenever it is unique, the iteration itself necessarily converges.
-Berndtsson's generalized Bando--Mabuchi Theorem \cite{BM, Bern} shows uniqueness of \KE edge metrics up to an automorphism (which must be tangent to $D$ by \eqref{EdgeKEEq} or Lemma \ref{LambdaoneLemma}), but then a well-known argument (cf., e.g., \cite{Berm}) shows that such automorphisms cannot exist when $E_0^\be$ is proper.
-This concludes the proof of Theorem \ref{RIThm}.
+Berndtsson's generalized Bando--Mabuchi Theorem \cite{BM, Bern} shows uniqueness of \KE edge metrics up to an automorphism (which must preserve $D$ by \eqref{EdgeKEEq} or Lemma \ref{LambdaoneLemma}), This concludes the proof of Theorem \ref{RIThm}.